What Is an Approval Process?

 Software Systems That Support Creating Approval Processes

 There are a variety of software tools that you can use to design and build custom approval processes and workflows using the elements defined in the previous section.
-The most common tools include Sharepoint, Salesforce, and Microsoft Office programs such as Microsoft Flow.
 Regardless of which system you choose, look for a program that supports the following functionality (note that some of these items are named differently in certain products, so make sure you understand the utility of the feature):

 - Create Discrete Steps: An approval process is only effective if there are clear, defined, and repeatable steps.
 Choose a program that allows you to write discrete steps that users can easily follow and repeat an infinite number of times.

-- Templates and/or Built-In Workflows: Pre-built templates are helpful if you’ll be creating multiple workflows for a variety of specific use cases.
+- Templates Built-In Workflows: Pre-built templates are helpful if you’ll be creating multiple workflows for a variety of specific use cases.
 This way, you won’t have to start from scratch every time, or hard-code any parameters.
+Check out the free downloadable workflow templates and process mapping templates.

 - Customization: Although built-in workflows can help you get started, you may want to retain some flexibility.
 Choose a program with customization options so you can tailor your process; if it doesn’t fit your needs, there’s no benefit.